Patient education: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)

 Studies have proven that people with type 1 and 2 diabetes who maintain normal or near normal blood sugar levels have a lower risk of diabetes-related complications than those who have high blood sugar levels.
 How frequently you test will depend upon the type of diabetes you have (1 or 2) and which treatment(s) you use (insulin versus oral medications or lifestyle changes).

 Type 1 diabetes — For people with type 1 diabetes, frequent testing is the only way to safely and effectively manage blood sugar levels.
-(See "Patient information: Diabetes mellitus type 1: Overview (Beyond the Basics)".)
+(See "Patient education: Diabetes mellitus type 1: Overview (Beyond the Basics)".)

 Most people need to test at least four times per day.
 If you use an insulin pump, give three or more insulin injections per day, or are a woman with type 1 diabetes who is pregnant, you may need to test as many as seven times per day or more.
-(See "Patient information: Care during pregnancy for women with type 1 or 2 diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Care during pregnancy for women with type 1 or 2 diabetes mellitus (Beyond the Basics)".)

 People who test frequently, especially those using intensive insulin therapy, may consider purchasing several blood glucose monitors to keep at home, work, school, or in a purse or backpack.
 This allows easier access to testing equipment, which can increase testing frequency and therefore improve blood sugar control.

 Type 2 diabetes — Blood sugar monitoring is also important for people with type 2 diabetes.
 The recommendations for how often you should test are based upon individual factors such as type of treatment (diet versus oral medication versus insulin), level of glycated hemoglobin (A1C), and treatment goals.
 A healthcare provider can help you determine how frequently to test.
-(See "Patient information: Diabetes mellitus type 2: Overview (Beyond the Basics)".)
+(See "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)".)

 INTERPRETING BLOOD SUGAR RESULTS